cipauline/spacexAPI_data_fetching/README.md

 9. Creating a connection for a database in Airflow

-5. Creating an Aifdlow dag with extracting data from spaceX API, transforming it with pandas and loading the data into a postgres database
+5. Creating an Airflow dag with extracting data from spaceX API, transforming it with pandas and loading the data into a postgres database

 7. Restarting docker containers and starting a dag